GoogleCloudPlatform/microservices-demo/docs/product-requirements.md

 1. Preserve the simplicity of demos.
 1. Preserve the simplicity of the GKE quickstart.

+Changes that will violate any of these rules should not be built into the default deployment of Online Boutique.
+Such changes should be opt-in only — ideally, as a [Kustomize Component](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/kustomize).

 ### 1. Preserve the golden user journey taken by Kubernetes beginners

 The following statement about Online Boutique should always be true: